basho/basho_rebar_tools/README.md

 The command `rebar3 brt-info` displays the effective configuration.

-Until I get around to documenting it, read the comments in [default.brt.config](priv/default.brt.config) to see what you can adjust.
+Refer to the extensive documentation in the default [brt.config](priv/defaults/brt.config) to see what you can adjust.

+## Contributing

+If something you try doesn't work, ***PLEASE*** file an [issue][issues].

+Pull requests are welcome, but understand that we're interested in supporting Basho's workflow, which may not be the same as yours.

 ## License